-The Company shall inform the Independent Engineer when the work is necessary and use materials that allow for rapid return to normal service and organise work cruise to minimise disruptions.
-The Independent Engineer to approve work prior to commencement and after repairs are completed Independent Engineer shall confirm that maintenance/ repairs confirm to the required standards.
+NTBCL shall inform the Independent Engineer when the work is necessary and use materials that allow for rapid return to normal service and organise work cruise to minimise disruptions.
+The Independent Engineer to approve work prior to commencement and after repairs are completed.
+Further, the Independent Engineer shall confirm that maintenance/ repairs confirm to the required standards.